 Have you been working on any exciting projects after the Fellowship ended?

-Additionally, I founded an organization called Mathematics for Everyone, which is currently multinational thanks to the Fellowship.
+I also founded an organization called Mathematics for Everyone, which is currently multinational thanks to Summit.
 Through that, we provide free math lessons and teach others.
 The objective is to help others, especially since dyslexia has impacted me a lot.
 It taught me different ways to learn, and I discovered that visual learning works best for me, so I try to find ways for everyone to learn effectively.
+Additionally, I was inspired during the programs to write a book influenced by my experiences with dyslexia, and it was recently published!

-How has the Summit STEM Fellowship influenced your career aspirations?
+How have the Summit Education programs influenced your career aspirations?

-The fellowship gave me a broader perspective and taught me what to expect from college.
-There was a mentor who was obsessed with magnets, Isabel Duran, and her deep passion actually made me want to learn more about magnetism, even though I wasn't really interested in it before.
+There was a mentor at SSF who was obsessed with magnets, Isabel Duran, and her deep passion actually made me want to learn more about magnetism, even though I wasn't really interested in it before.
 Her excitement was so contagious, and it only made me more excited about college and all of the learning possibilities!